2026 STATE OF CONNECTED OPERATIONS REPORT

 Quantifying the hidden cost of asset invisibility

 Physical operations across construction, logistics, field services, utilities, and similar industries face a persistent and underestimated financial drain stemming from asset theft and loss.
 While replacement costs are easily measured, secondary costs—such as project delays, idle labor—create a staggering “silent drain” on efficiency and capital.
 This drain is often obscured by the focus on high-profile incidents.
 While heavy equipment theft often makes headlines, organizations without asset tracking frequently overlook the "death by a thousand cuts" from the disappearance of smaller, critical gear.
-Based on data from a 2026 Wakefield Research survey of 1,500+ financial executives, this State of Connected Operations Report quantifies these hidden liabilities to reveal a stark reality: large operations without an asset tracking solution lose an average of $13.2M annually as a result of missing equipment due to direct and indirect costs, such as project delays, penalties, emergency rentals, and wasted labor.
-The good news?
-Asset tracking is a clear solution that delivers rapid ROI and long-term value.
+Based on data from a 2026 Wakefield Research survey of 1,500+ financial executives—majority from mid-size operations between $250M and <$1B annual revenue—this State of Connected Operations Report quantifies these hidden liabilities to reveal the staggering operational cost of asset theft and loss, and the ROI of tracking assets of all sizes.

 71%